Nature & Purpose

 Evangelical Council for Financial Accountability

-Charity Navigator is an agency that monitors the financial operations of non-profit organizations and evaluates their overall financial efficiency.
+Charity Navigator is an agency that monitors the financial operations of non-profit organizations and evaluates their overall financial efficiency (view our profile).

 Lamb & Lion Ministries has earned our 16th consecutive 4-star rating.
 This is our highest possible rating and indicates that our organization adheres to sector best practices and executes its mission in a financially efficient way.
 Attaining a 4-star rating verifies that Lamb & Lion Ministries exceeds industry standards and outperforms most charities in our area of work.
 Less than 1% of the charities we evaluate have received at least 16 consecutive 4-star evaluations, indicating that Lamb & Lion Ministries outperforms most other charities in America.
 This exceptional designation from Charity Navigator sets Lamb & Lion Ministries apart from its peers and demonstrates to the public its trustworthiness.